 Alongside planning for your homeschool, you need to plan for YOU too.

-Whether you’ve been homeschooling for one month or twenty-five years, you need to routinely address how you’re taking care of you, address your big emotions, like doubt, overwhelm, not-good-enough, or frustration.
+Whether you’ve been homeschooling for one month or twenty-five years, you need to routinely address how you’re taking care of yourself and address your big emotions, like doubt, overwhelm, not-good-enough, or frustration.

 You’re not going to show up perfectly, authentically, ideally, exactly as you want to all the days of your life.